junjinyong/ISP2023/README.md

 ## Goals

 The main objective of this project is to develop a face-blurring program that offers real-time face detection, tracking, and automated blurring capabilities.
-Additionally, the program includes a user interface to allow manual selection and blurring of faces, ensuring privacy compliance when recording video content involving individuals who did not consent.
+Additionally, the program includes a user interface to allow manual selection for tracing and obscuring faces, ensuring privacy compliance when effortlessly recording video.